pelias/openstreetmap/README.md

 Before continuing you should confirm that you have these tools correctly installed and elasticsearch is running on port `9200`.

-## Elasticsearch scripts

-In order to perform better document ranking we provide custom elasticsearch groovy scripts which must be installed.

-You can find more information about installing the scripts here: https://github.com/pelias/scripts

 ## Clone and Install dependencies

 ```bash